Happy is the man who has acquired the love of walking for its own sake!

-|hikeSafe was developed as a joint program between The White Mountain National Forest and New Hampshire Fish and Game Department to create and develop a Mountain Safety Education Program - the first of its kind - for New Hampshire.
+hikeSafe, along with the Hiker Responsibiity Code, was developed as a joint program between the White Mountain National Forest (WMNF) and the New Hampshire Fish and Game Department (NHF&G) to create and develop a Mountain Safety Education Program - the first of its kind - for New Hampshire.

 From the beginning, we've believed that this program can work anywhere in the U.S.—and we want to share it.
 If you have questions about how to use hikeSafe in your area, contact email@example.com.